Post 10 - Are Seats at Your Church Empty?

 My husband and I have been spotty in our church attendance.
 I write some of the reason in other posts.
 I attribute it to me trying to manage my increased Chronic Fatigue Syndrome.
 Just showering, some days, is exhausting.

-You could say I can't get up to be at church for 10 or 11 am due to ME/CFS, or you could say I'm chosing not to.
+You could say I can't get up to be at church for 10 or 11 am due to ME/CFS, or you could say I'm choosing not to.
 Not every day is the same.
-I do have spurts of energy.
+I do have energy spurts.
 My ME/CFS is in the mild to moderate range.
 I am not bedbound as some with chronic illness are.

 Backing away from in-person church attendance isn't just a personal choice for my husband and me; it's happening across many denominations and locations.
 I'm on a journey to uncover the reasons behind this trend and explore how churches are planning to address it.
 This is also a personal pilgrimage, as I'm searching for what will work best for us personally, moving forward.

 One issue I've noticed is that every church in our area holds services at times like 9:30, 10:00, or 11:00 AM.
-For those dealing with chronic illness or reversed circadian rhythms, this poses a real challenge.
+For those dealing with chronic illness or reversed circadian rhythms, these time slots pose a real challenge.
 I first noticed this with older teens and university students who struggled to get up for Sunday services.
 I wondered what shift workers do to get to church.
 This makes me wonder: 'Why aren't there more options?'

 These are all valid reasons for the decline in church attendance.
 But the book highlights more troubling thoughts.
 Many adults are now questioning or rethinking what they truly believe, even challenging the role of rituals.